LenShustek/PoolSpaController/README.md

  - a Chronodot battery backed-up realtime clock with a Maxim DS1307 clock chip
  - ten optically-isolated relays for controlling pumps, heater, valves, and lights

-For some photos and the schematic of the controller see the "issues" for this project.
+The images in this directory are the schematic and photos of the controller.